 Join Kayo Founder and host, Lindsay Burton, and featured trailblazer Kelley Powell as they discuss how to be a great partner to business owners considering private equity capital.

-Powell sits down with ACG Global President and CEO Tom Bohn to share her experience of becoming a published author and what motivated her to write the book.
+Powell sits down with ACG Global President and CEO Tom Bohn to share her experience of becoming a published author, and what motivated her to write the book.

 In a discussion on her new book, her new book, Kelley gives you a greater understanding of your company’s story and yourself as a leader, so you can decide whether private equity is right for you.